Helpers

 - Runkit

-Sometimes you need the power provided by mreduceMap
+Sometimes you need the power provided by mreduceMap but you do

-provides the same power, but with
+not have a Monoid to lift into. mapReduce provides the same power, but with

-the flexibility of using functions to lift and combine. mapReduce
+the flexibility of using functions to lift and combine. mapReduce takes a

 unary mapping function, a binary reduction function, the initial value and

-structure of data.
+finally a Foldable structure of data.
 Once all arguments are provided,

-folds the provided data, by mapping each value through your mapping
+mapReduce folds the provided data, by mapping each value through your mapping

 function, before sending it to the second argument of your reduction function.